 How to improve employee retention

 Take Buffer as an example.
 This company openly shares information about its salaries, revenues, and equity distribution, which builds trust among customers and employees.
 This transparency contributes to Buffer’s remarkably low turnover rate and enviable churn level.

 Employee experience software like HeartCount can help you maintain transparency.
-With regular HeartCount’s pulse checks you will always know how your employees feel and what challenges face.
+With regular HeartCount pulse checks, you will always know how your employees feel and what challenges they face.

+How to improve employee retention